 With modern technology, various artificial materials can also be engraved for memorial plaques.
 These materials include porcelain, acrylic, resin and crystal.

 Laser engraving companies will typically have specific materials they’re able to work with, since the equipment used to engrave a metal plaque is not necessarily suitable for acrylic or granite.
+It’s possible for plaques to be created using several different marking techniques, so it’s also important to understand the difference between laser etching and laser engraving, and which materials are suitable for each.
 You’ll want to ask your local service provider which materials their workshop handles, and typically they can provide the sheet metal or slab for the plaque as well as engraving services.

 What Metal Is Best For Outdoor Plaques?